-If you want to put your site out on the Internet, you’ll probably have to choose a hosting provider.
-This is the company that will actually store your website’s file on a computer which is connected to the Internet and can serve it up to visitors.
+If you want to put your site on the Internet, you’ll have to choose a hosting provider.
+This is the company that will store your website on a computer which is connected to the Internet and can serve it up to visitors.

-If research hosting companies on the Internet, you’ll find so many conflicting opinion about hosting companies it will make your head spin.
-I’ve worked with all of the large hosting companies on dozens and dozens of websites.
+If research hosting companies on the Internet, you’ll find so many conflicting opinions about hosting companies it will make your head spin.
+I’ve used all of the large hosting companies on dozens and dozens of websites.
 Here are the companies that have the reliability, speed, and cost in my experience.